-Cincinnati -- View vibrant and larger-than-life art murals throughout the Queen City with a walking tour from ArtWorks Cincinnati.
-Marvel at historical buildings in the Over-the-Rhine neighborhood, then descend below the city streets to explore the underground tunnels that were once vital to Cincinnati’s brewing heritage.
-You’ll work up an appetite during your tour, and luckily, there’s an abundance of incredible restaurants in OTR.
+Cincinnati - View vibrant and larger-than-life art murals throughout the Queen City with a walking tour from ArtWorks Cincinnati.
+Enjoy public art as you stroll about the city on a self guided tour (don't forget to download the map before you head out).
+You'll work up an appetite during your tour, and luckily, there's an abundance of incredible restaurants in OTR.
 Head to Bakersfield for some delicious tacos, Goodfellas for pizza or Court Street Lobster Bar for some east coast eats.

-Columbus -- Sharing highlights of the nationally praised urban historic district, admire the picturesque neighborhood of German Village while walking among historic brick streets with this resident-led walking tour.
-Before heading to the tour, fuel up with savory sandwiches at The Brown Bag Delicatessen, and then cool off with Jeni’s Ice Cream.
+Columbus - Sharing highlights of the nationally praised urban historic district, admire the picturesque neighborhood of German Village while walking among historic brick streets with a resident-led walking tour.
+Before heading to the tour, fuel up with savory sandwiches at The Brown Bag Delicatessen, and then cool off with Jeni's Ice Cream.

-Tours of Cleveland has reduced the group sizes to help maintain social distancing.
+Note: Tours of Cleveland has reduced the group sizes to help maintain social distancing.
 Staff and guests are required to wear face coverings.
-If you do not have a mask, they will have extras available, free of charge.
+If you do not have a mask, they'll have extras available (free of charge).

 Historical Walking Tours

-Marietta -- As Ohio’s oldest town, Marietta is the perfect place to learn about Ohio’s foundation.
-With a tour from Hidden Marietta, you’ll unlock the secrets of Ohio’s past by learning about Marietta’s paranormal history.
-Operating tours include Ghost Trek (operating by special request only), Anchorage Tours (appointment only) and Paranormal Investigation (private groups encouraged).
-If you’re still hungry after hearing the haunting history, walk the few blocks to Harmar Tavern for some traditional yet tasty bar food.
+Marietta - As Ohio's oldest town, Marietta is the perfect place to learn about the state's foundation.
+With a tour from Hidden Marietta, you'll unlock the secrets of Ohio's past by learning about Marietta's paranormal history.
+Operating tours include Ghost Trek, Anchorage Tours and Paranormal Investigation.
+If you’re still hungry after hearing the haunting history, walk the few blocks to Harmar Tavern for some traditional - yet tasty- bar food.